‘Writers are desperate people, and when they stop being desperate they stop being writers.’

 My first advice to writers, or potential writers, is to read advice from some big talents that you respect.
 Here, for example, is George Orwell; you have to read this, at the very least.
 Also well worth a read is this scabrous take from Charles Bukowski.
 Jenny Diski has useful things to say, and A. L. Kennedy is amusing.
 The Guardian’s compilation of fiction-writing advice from famous writers is worth a look; Geoff Dyer’s tips are my favourite.
 If you’re a poet, you have to read Rilke: there are no excuses.

 I’d recommend a few books too.
 The Writer’s Life by Annie Dillard and On Writing by Stephen King are two very different takes, both containing good insight.
 For poets: The Triggering Town by Richard Hugo.
 For novelists: How Fiction Works by James Wood, and The Art of the Novel by Milan Kundera.

-If I can still be helpful after all this, I’m flattered.
-Below is a list of nine things I would have liked someone to say to me when I was starting out.
+In addition, here are ten things I would have liked someone to say to me when I was starting out.

 1. If you want to be a writer, you will be a writer.
 In fact, if you want to be a writer, you already are.
 Congratulations.

 2. Writing is not a ‘career’.
 There is no salary, no job security, no promotion, no pension, no guarantee of work, no guarantee that anyone will ever notice what you do.
 Writing is a calling.
 If you are called, answer.
 Prepare for a life of intense work at curious hours, likely obscurity and regular self-doubt, punctuated by periods of wonder that somehow make it all worthwhile.
 If this doesn’t appeal, try local government.